2017 UEFA Europa League final: Venue

 Friends Arena, located in Solna Municipality of the Stockholm urban area, was announced as the final venue on 30 June 2015, following the decision of the UEFA Executive Committee meeting in Prague, Czech Republic.

 Background

 This was Ajax's second final in the UEFA Cup/Europa League, having won in the 1992 UEFA Cup Final over Torino on away goals.

 This was Manchester United's first final in the UEFA Cup/Europa League.
-They were seeking to become the only the fifth club to have won all three major European trophies at the time (European Champion Clubs' Cup/UEFA Champions League, UEFA Cup/Europa League, and the now-defunct UEFA Cup Winners' Cup).
+They were seeking to become only the fifth club to have won all three major European trophies at the time (European Champion Clubs' Cup/UEFA Champions League, UEFA Cup/Europa League, and the now-defunct UEFA Cup Winners' Cup).

 The two sides had previously met four times in European competitions, all in the UEFA Cup/Europa League, with a record of two wins each.
 However, Manchester United had eliminated Ajax on both occasions, 2–1 on aggregate in the 1976–77 UEFA Cup first round, and 3–2 on aggregate in the 2011–12 UEFA Europa League round of 32.